-S What you must pay when you get these services Services that are covered for you In-Network Out-of-Network amounts for outpatient surgery.
+What you must pay when you get these services Services that are covered for you When you have full Medicaid Coverage When you lose full Medicaid Coverage (six-month grace period) Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Deductible does apply.
 If you are not sure if you are an outpatient or under observation, you should ask the hospital staff.
 Note: If you get Part D Medicare-covered self-administered drugs in an outpatient setting, they may be covered under your prescription drug benefit on this plan.
-See Chapter 6, Section 7, for more information on what happens when you get a Part D drug in a medical setting.
-Prior authorization may apply, see page 52 for more information.
-You have a \$25 allowance e per month to use
+See Chapter 6, Section 7 for more information on what happens when you get a Part D drug in a medical setting.
+Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICDs) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
+The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results.
+Prior authorization may apply, see page 54 for more information.